-During the period, the first formal Memorandum of Agreement ("MOA") review meeting was held with landowner groups, Mineral Resources Authority ("MRA") and local government.
+During the year ended December 31, 2018, the first formal Memorandum of Agreement ("MOA") review meeting was held with landowner groups, Mineral Resources Authority ("MRA") and local government.
 A second meeting involving only the Company and landowner groups was held following this to maintain progress towards finalizing a new agreement in 2019.